-The National Standard Guidelines state the following - 50 CFR 600.310(d)(2)(ii): "The stock size threshold should be expressed in terms of spawning biomass or other measure of productive capacity.
-To the extent possible, the stock size threshold should equal whichever of the following is greater: one-half the MSY stock size, or the minimum stock size at which rebuilding to the MSY level would be expected to occur within 10 years if the stock or stock complex were exploited at the maximum fishing mortality threshold specified under paragraph (d)(2)(i) of this section.
-Should the actual size of the stock or stock complex in a given year fall below this threshold, the stock or stock complex is considered overfished."
+The National Standard One Guidelines state the following in paragraph (e)(2)(ii)(B): "The stock size threshold or reasonable proxy must be expressed in terms of spawning biomass or other measure of productive potential.
+To the extent possible, the MSST should equal whichever of the following is greater: One-half the MSY stock size, or the minimum stock size at which rebuilding to the MSY level would be expected to occur within 10 years, if the stock or stock complex were exploited at the MFMT specified under paragraph (e)(2)(ii)(A)(1) of this section.
+Should the estimated size of the stock or stock complex in a given year fall below this threshold, the stock or stock complex is considered overfished."

-Because no stock assessments have been conducted for the target stocks, it is impossible to determine the range of stock sizes over which rebuilding to B{MSY} would be expected to occur within 10 years under an F{MSY} exploitation strategy.
-In the absence of information indicating that such a rebuilding rate would be expected for any stock size below B{MSY} , the MSST for the target groundfish species is therefore specified as B{MSY} and for target crab species as $\frac{1}{2} B{MSY}$.
-If a future stock assessment results in an improved estimate of B{MSY} , as determined by the Scientific and Statistical Committee, and it is appropriate to replace the B{MSY} value listed in the FMP, the FMP will be amended.
-Use of an improved estimate of B{MSY} in this manner does not require a plan amendment.
-Also, if a future stock assessment enables estimation of rebuilding rates under an F{MSY} exploitation strategy and it is appropriate to revise F{MSY} , then the FMP will be amended to revise MSST according to the National Standard Guidelines definition.
+Because no stock assessments have been conducted for the target finfish stocks, either in the Arctic Management Area or an adjacent region, it is impossible to determine the range of stock sizes over which rebuilding to $B{MSY}$ would be expected to occur within 10 years if the stock were fished at the MFMT.
+In the absence of information indicating that such a rebuilding rate would be expected for any stock size below $B{MSY}$ , the MSST for the target finfish species is therefore specified as $B{MSY}$ .
+However, rebuilding analyses have been conducted for several crab stocks in the Bering Sea, which have shown that these stocks can generally be expected to rebuild from biomass levels below $\frac{1}{2}$ $B{MSY}$ within 10 years when fished at the same MFMT specified in Section 3.8.2 below.
+Therefore, the MSST for target crab species in the Arctic is set at $\frac{1}{2}$ $B{MSY}$ .
+If a future stock assessment results in an improved estimate of $B{MSY}$ , as determined by the Scientific and Statistical Committee, and it is appropriate to replace the $B{MSY}$ value listed in the FMP, the improved estimate will be used for management purposes.
+Use of an improved estimate of $B{MSY}$ in this manner does not require a plan amendment.
+Also, if a future stock assessment enables estimation of rebuilding rates under an $F{MSY}$ exploitation strategy, then the FMP will be amended to revise MSST according to the National Standard Guidelines definition.